Siddhartha Bank

 Siddhartha Bank Limited (SBL) is one of the largest private Commercial Bank in Nepal which is 18th commercial bank to be licensed by Nepal Rastra Bank.
 It started operation in Dec 2002.

 and has 196 branches and 226 ATMs all across the nation with its head office in Kathmandu which provides entire commercial banking services and remittance services.

-Siddhartha bank is also official title sponsor of the (NPL) Nepal Premier League for a five-year period starting in 2024.
+Siddhartha bank is also official title sponsor of the (NPL) Nepal Premier League for a five-year period in 2024 to 2028.

 The bank's shares are publicly traded as an 'A' category company in the Nepal Stock Exchange.

 Siddhartha Bank Limited has received several awards and recognitions for its performance and contribution to the banking industry in Nepal.
 It has been awarded as the 'Bank of the Year' by The Banker, a leading financial magazine, and has also been recognized by various organizations for its contribution to the economy and society.

 Correspondent Network

 The bank has been maintaining correspondent relationships with various international banks from various countries to facilitate trade, remittance and other cross-border services.
 Through these correspondent, the bank is able to provide services in any major currencies in the world.